ONLYOFFICE/document-server-integration/web/documentserver-example/java/README.md

 Make sure that the Document Server has access to the server with the example installed with the address which you specify instead of **example.com** in the configuration files.

-## Docker
+## For Docker

 1. Edit the *settings.properties* configuration file.
-Specify the name of your local server with the ONLYOFFICE Document Server installed.
+Specify the name of your local server with the ONLYOFFICE Document Server installed (you can find the installation instructions link above).

 	```
 	nano src/main/resources/settings.properties